AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

   the ``Pure_Barriers`` one apply.
 * Decisions in default expressions of subprogram formals (for all decision-related coverage criteria).
-* Decisions in default expressions of record component declarations (for MC/DC coverage criteria).

 Additionally, if the Ada language version in use, is less or equal to Ada 2012, the following constructs are also unsupported: